kaltura/DeveloperPortalDocs/documentation/Ingest_and_Upload_Media/Bulk-Content-Ingestion.md

 With these options, you can also ingest files from your own FTP server, or any publicly accessible file server.

+>Note: For any bulk actions that will create more than 5,000 entries (e.g., users), including categories bulk uploads, please contact your Kaltura representative to coordinate the upload.

 ## Introduction Video

 The following video provides a quick walkthrough of the bulk-upload features in KMC: